 Sec.
 C6-10-2.
-Fiscal Records256.
+Fiscal Records.

-The Superintendent of Schools shall keep fiscal control records convenient for the administration of the schools and as may be required under the provisions of this Charter.
-The Controller shall keep a full and complete record of all fiscal transactions of the Board
+The Superintendent of Schools [may] < shall > keep fiscal control records convenient for the administration of the schools < and as may be required under the provisions of this Charter and any Ordinances adopted thereunder >.
+The Controller shall keep a full and complete record of all fiscal transactions of the Board of